-The cases of interest are described below.
+The cases of interest are described in the full report.
 It is worth emphasising the rich source of information that is available within the accumulated fatal files in general and to stress the value that this resource represents to the research community.
 It is currently, perhaps, undervalued.
 It represents a very unusual resource within the EU.

-For the detailed case summaries that follow we start by looking at rearward facing seats before moving on to look at forward facing seats with harnesses, booster seats and cushions, adult seat belts and finally a case involving an unborn child.
+For the detailed case summaries included in the full report we start by looking at rearward facing seats before moving on to look at forward facing seats with harnesses, booster seats and cushions, adult seat belts and finally a case involving an unborn child.